ghc-proposals/ghc-proposals/proposals/0000-record-set-field.rst

 .. sectnum::
 .. contents::

-This is a proposal to add the function `setField` to the built-in typeclass ``HasField``, allowing type-based resolution of field names in record update functions.
+This is a proposal to adjust the built-in typeclass ``HasField``, removing ``getField`` and adding ``hasField`` (which is powerful enough to get, set and modify a field).
+The result would allow type-based resolution of field names in functions that update records.
 It *does not* introduce any new extensions.

 Motivation
 ----------